Whether mashed on toast or added to a salad, the avocado has become an essential part of healthy eating.

 How to Make Avocado Even Healthier?

-To get the most benefits from avocados, it’s best to pair them with proteins and vegetables.
+To get the most benefits from avocados, pair them with proteins and vegetables.
 Dietitian Jenna Hope recommends adding the fruit to salads or rye toast.

 Avocados pair especially well with vegetables and foods rich in vitamins A, D, E, and K. The healthy fats in the fruit help the body absorb these fat-soluble vitamins more effectively.

-According to Ms. Peacock, combining avocado with fatty fish is particularly beneficial for heart and brain health.
+Peacock says combining avocado with fatty fish is especially good for heart and brain health.

 How to Prepare Guacamole?

-The name of this Mexican dip made from pureed avocado comes from the Aztecs.
-So, this dish is ancient, and its health benefits have been proven over centuries.
+The name of this Mexican dip made from pureed avocado comes from the Aztecs, and the dish has been enjoyed for centuries.

 Mash 1–2 ripe avocados with the juice of half a lime.
 Add a pinch of salt, finely chopped red onion, and fresh cilantro, and for some heat, a bit of fresh chili or chili flakes (to taste).
 Don’t forget the lime juice.